 Hard-pressed nurses and care staff do the best they can in impossible circumstances, but they are run off their feet and can’t provide the care they want to.
 And while our nurses and care staff struggle because there is simply not enough of them, last year*, owners of Aged Care facilities racked up over $1 billion in profits while cutting staff.

 Australia has strict staff ratios for childcare, which is as it should be.
 But there are no ratios for aged care and no laws to ensure our elderly get the care they need.

 It’s a crisis that shames us.
 Our Aged Care system has been ignored by governments for far too long.

 *that all indications from major for-profit and non-profit company reports continue to show further increases in profitability in the 2016-17 financial year.

-The Federal Election is our chance to get the government to take action and Make Ratios Law.
 If you haven't already joined the campaign, join the thousands of supporters across Australia by:

 - Liking us on Facebook - https://www.facebook.com/MoreStaffForAgedCare

 - Downloading resources to help spread the word about the campaign